China continues to harp on its claim over Arunachal Pradesh | Law-Order

 - China

-China on Monday continued to claim that Arunachal Pradesh is part of its territory, notwithstanding India dismissing Beijing's claim as "absurd" and "ludicrous".
+China on Monday continued to claim that Arunachal Pradesh has ''always been'' its territory, notwithstanding India dismissing Beijing's claim as ''absurd'' and ''ludicrous''.

 On Monday, Chinese Foreign Ministry spokesman Lin Jian reiterated China's claim reacting to External Affairs Minister S Jaishankar's assertions on Saturday, dismissing China's repeated claims on Arunachal Pradesh as ''ludicrous'' and that the frontier state was a ''natural part of India''.